evaera/Rocs/docs/index.html.md

 )
 ```

-Reduces a dictionary, using the same reducer for each field individually.
+Reduces a table, using the same reducer for each key.

 ### concatString